PaulMorel1/eMPress/README.md

 originally started this project as a modern, static alternative to WordPress that I could host for as close to free as possible on AWS.
-The goal is a blogging platform for the 21st century that has all the core features of a static blog, without any bloat.
+The goal is a blog for the 21st century that has all the core features of a static blog, without any bloat.